ExoOnix/OnixDj/docs/customization.md

 ## Project structure

-The project is separated into a frontend and backend folder which hold their respective projects.
-For env configs a folder .envs is used.

-In the backend, the users app is responsible for any authentication modifications.
+The project is organized into two main directories:
+- frontend/ – Contains the Nuxt-based frontend.
+- backend/ – Contains the Django-based backend.

+Environment-specific configurations are stored in .envs/, and Docker configurations for different environments are in compose/.
+Authentication-related logic is handled within the users app in the backend.

 ```
 ├── Makefile